Rookout/docs/docs/node-container-tutorial.md

 This short tutorial will walk you through the perfect Rookout deployment for containerized NodeJS applications in four quick steps.

-For any follow-up questions, check out the full docs for the [Rookout npm package](node-setup) or reach out!

 ### Get Your Application

 First things first, choose an application.